Focal facial dermal dysplasia: Presentation

 This condition is characterised by symmetrical lesions on the temples resembling forceps marks.
 It is characterized a puckered skin due to a virtual absence of subcutaneous fat.
 It is apparent at birth.
 Other lesions that may be present include puffy, wrinkled skin around the eyes and/or abnormalities of the eyelashes, eyebrows, and eyelids.
-The eyebrows may be up slanting or outward slanting.
-Occasionally the bridge of the nose may appear flat, while the tip may appear unusually rounded.
+The eyebrows may be up-slanting or outward-slanting.
+Occasionally, the bridge of the nose may appear flat, while the tip may appear unusually rounded.
 The chin may be furrowed.
-The upper lip may be prominent with a down turned mouth.
-Other features that have been reported include dysplastic and low set ears, linear radiatory impressions on the forehead and congenital horizontal nystagmus.
+The upper lip may be prominent with a down-turned mouth.
+Other features that have been reported include dysplastic and low-set ears, linear radiatory impressions on the forehead, and congenital horizontal nystagmus.

-Those with the Setleis syndrome may be missing eyelashes on both the upper and lower lids or may have multiple rows of lashes on the upper lids but none on the lower lids.A possible association with intra abdominal cancer has been reported but to date this has not been confirmed in other studies.
+Those with Setleis syndrome may be missing eyelashes on both the upper and lower lids or may have multiple rows of lashes on the upper lids but none on the lower lids.A possible association with intra-abdominal cancer has been reported, but to date this has not been confirmed in other studies.